GautamBatta73/SidGautam/Versions/JavaScript(ProtoType)/readme.md

 **JavaScript: _N/A_**

 ## 2. Label class and labelInst.createLabel(Function) **_Combined_**
-Instanciate a Label object and create a label (See [goto(LabelInstance)](https://github.com/GautamBatta73/SidGautam/tree/main/Versions/JavaScript(ProtoType)#3-gotolabelinstance) for use) in one line, using the Label class' constructor.
+Instantiate a Label object and create a label (See [goto(LabelInstance)](https://github.com/GautamBatta73/SidGautam/tree/main/Versions/JavaScript(ProtoType)#3-gotolabelinstance) for use) in one line, using the Label class' constructor.

 **SidGautam: let 'labelInst' = new Label(click())**